ImperialOctopus/fake-artist/README.md

 # A Fake Artist App

-An android app written using Xamarin designed to replace the role of gamemaster when playing the party game A Fake Artist in New York.
+A progressive web app written using Angular to replace the gamemaster when playing A Fake Artist Goes to New York.

 ## How To Play